Explore Peru's Andean Paradise

 Choquequirao

-Activities: Trek to this less-visited 'sister' of Machu Picchu, explore the ruins with far fewer tourists.
+Activities: Trek to Machu Picchu's 'sister', explore with fewer tourists.

 Budget Travel